dana234/README.md/README_Version4.md

 - Customer segmentation
 - Logistics optimisation

-Dedicated queries and tables enabled hypothesis generation and actionable recommendations to improve business efficiency and profitability.
+Dedicated queries and tables enabled the generation of hypotheses and actionable recommendations to improve business efficiency and profitability.
 The results are presented in a storytelling format for stakeholder clarity.

 ---